News of the World is a leisurely lark that showcases sturdy studio filmmaking, with a pair of powerful performances from Tom Hanks and Helena Zengel.

 News of the World’s story may not be subversive in the slightest, nor does it deviate from the traditional beats of the western genre, but thanks to powerful performances from Tom Hanks and Helena Zengel and some truly stirring setpieces, this is a trip worth taking in the end.
 It may at times be formulaic to a fault, but its sincerity is soothing nonetheless, and the compelling companionship between Hanks’ Kidd and Zengel’s Johanna – two characters from different cultures who have to try and trust others once again – is more than enough to earn the engagement of audiences throughout their torturous trek.

-News of the World is now showing in select US cinemas, and will be released on Demand on January 15, 2021.
+News of the World was released on Demand on January 15, 2021.